nf-core/funcscan/docs/output.md

 - `hamronization_summarize/` one of the following:
   - `hamronization_combined_report.json`: summarised output in .json format
   - `hamronization_combined_report.tsv`: summarised output in .tsv format when the taxonomic classification is turned off (pipeline default).
-  - `hamronization_combined_report.tsv.gz`: summarised output in zipped format when the taxonomic classification is turned on by `run_taxonomic_classification`.
+  - `hamronization_combined_report.tsv.gz`: summarised output in zipped format when the taxonomic classification is turned on by `run_taxa_classification`.
   - `hamronization_combined_report.html`: interactive output in .html format

 </details>